 Solar panels, which are sometimes referred to as PV systems, will require some maintenance throughout their service life.
 With proper care, you can expect to get about 25 years out of your solar panel kits.

 Don’t let the fear of maintenance prevent you from obtaining a green energy source for your home.
-While solar panels maintenance is necessary, much of the care involved simply requires cleaning away dirt and debris.
+While solar panel maintenance is necessary, much of the care involved simply requires cleaning away dirt and debris.
 This can often be accomplished in as little as a few minutes.

-How Do You Maintain Solar Panels?
+How Can You Do Maintenance on Solar Panels?